Dogs think, feel & learn.

 Buddy, an emotional support dog, looks sad.
 It's easy to see that he needs more Happiness.

-Sources of information, tools, and exercises.
+Sources of information, tools, exercises and values.

 A suggested structure for neutral language.